KhalidMustafaElenani/Particle-Swarm-Optimization-Algorithm/README.md

 2. Navigate to the project directory: `cd Particle-Swarm-Optimization-Algorithm`

 ## Usage Examples
-  - Run the PSO algorithm by executing the main.py file: `python PSO_Algorithm.ipynb`
+  - Run the PSO algorithm by executing the main.py file: `python PSO_algorithm.ipynb`

 ## Example Output
 ```